-- The University of British Columbia conducted a formal third-party evaluation of Discovery Agents led by Dr. Mark Holder.
+- The University of British Columbia conducted a formal third-party evaluation of Agents of Discovery led by Dr. Mark Holder.

-- The study took place in Calgary using three of Calgary’s eight Discovery Agents mission sites: Nose Hill Park, Ralph Klein Park, and Devonian Gardens.
+- The study took place in Calgary using three of Calgary’s eight Agents of Discovery Mission sites: Nose Hill Park, Ralph Klein Park, and Devonian Gardens.

 - 748 youth between the ages of 10-14 were randomly assigned to one of three groups and then taken through one of the three parks to learn about the location.

-- The three groups were a self-guided tour, an interpreter-led tour, or the Discovery Agents app.
+- The three groups were a self-guided tour, an interpreter-led tour, or the Agents of Discovery app.

 - Surveys were administered before and after the tour, with the three educational methods compared against each other.

-- The study found that Discovery Agents users had the most fun, and scored the highest on the post-tour test indicating that they learned the most of the three groups.
+- The study found that Agents of Discovery users had the most fun, and scored the highest on the post-tour test indicating that they learned the most of the three groups.

 The study's full results can be found here.